 When I first started making YouTube videos, it felt so awkward to talk to the camera.
 I was nervous, rambling between incomplete thoughts, and coming across as very rigid on camera.
+I almost considered creating a YouTube channel without showing my face.

 I spent a long time wondering if creating a script for my YouTube videos would help.
 Scripts didn’t help, but I did find what worked for me, and it was an absolute game-changer!